We're proud that our business provides access to justice and legal services for thousands of people who could not

 Small employers (fewer than 250 employees) will be reimbursed for any SSP paid in respect of the first 14 days of sickness related to COVID-19.

 Employees will be entitled to SSP if they are self-isolating (the contract of employment may provide for enhanced pay).
 This also applies to employees who are self-isolating as a result of members of their household who have COVID-19 symptoms.

-It is likely that many employers will face this dilemma.
-A quick resolution to this issue would be to ask the employee to work from home if appropriate.
+It is likely that many employers have faced this dilemma.
+Previously a quick resolution to this issue would be to ask the employee to work from home if appropriate.
 If this is not possible and the employee could reasonably be asked to continue working, assuming that all health and safety and social distancing requirements can be adhered to, then it is possible for you to consider disciplinary action for unauthorised absence which would be unpaid.

 Employers should consider whether the employee has a disability as any action taken could be regarded as discriminatory.
 We recommend that before proceeding with action here, you should take advice to ensure you consider all options and avoid issues later.